Dissecting Sheldon Cooper

 A new article published in the journal Psychology of Popular Media Culture provides a psychological profile of Sheldon Cooper as well as what shows like "The Big Bang Theory" say about creative individuals.
 Written by Christine N. Winston of Women's Christian College in Chennai, India, the article examines what we know about creativity and explores how true-to-life many of Sheldon's quirks really are.

 She begins by discussing the four kinds of creativity first identified by James C. Kaufman and Ron Beghetto:

-- big-c or eminent creativity - when you consider people making revolutionary or immortal contributions to arts or sciences, you are thinking of big-c creativity.
-Beethoven, Michelangelo, Darwin, Newton, and Dickens are all examples of big-c creativity and how they can transform the world.
+- "Big-c" or eminent creativity: When you consider people making revolutionary or immortal contributions to arts or sciences, you are thinking of big-c creativity.
+Beethoven, Michelangelo, Darwin, Newton, and Dickens are all examples of big-c creativity and how it can transform the world.